- New concept: Xerox became successful through a new business model

 4 busness methods at a glance: Do I have to reinvent the wheel?

 - Transferring ideas: You can transfer existing, successful ideas to new fields.
 This method is by far the most commonly used.
 The transfer to other industries can make sense.
 For example, Airbnb has pioneered the provision of housing that has not been used.
 Uber was able to use this successful example to offer a private taxi service.
 Almost everyone has a car and thus the possibility of transporting someone.
 This solution is much cheaper than a normal taxi.
-Because with Uber you can choose whether you want a single "taxi" or whether you want to share the costs with people who want to go in the same direction.
+Because with Uber you can choose whether you want a single "taxi" or whether you share the costs with people who want to go in the same direction.
 An algorithm calculates the optimal route.
-Unfortunately, the taxi lobby in Europe has so far stopped Uber's progress and thus prevents people from getting to their destination cheaper.
+Unfortunately, the taxi lobby in Europe has so far been holding back the progress of Uber and thus preventing people from getting to their destination cheaper.
 Always keep an eye out for interesting and good business concepts.
-The business concept of Dr. Günter Faltin loved it, and I transferred his idea to another area.
+The business concept of Dr. Günter Faltin liked it, and I transferred his idea to another area.

 - Create: This is by far the highest and by far the rarest discipline, as it involves the greatest unknown and therefore the greatest risk.
 This is about creating a completely new concept and opening up new markets.
 A good example is the sharing economy.
-With this concept, multiple and intelligent use reduces costs.
-The smartphone and the development of strong marketplaces have created a new business model.
-Successful CompanyRidesharing, DriveNow, CartoGo and Uber are developing this market.
+This concept reduces costs through multiple and intelligent use.
+This business model was newly created by the smartphone and the development of strong marketplaces.
+Successful companies developing this market are ridesharing, DriveNow, CartoGo or Uber.
 These companies have the first mover effect on their side.
-The first mover effect is the advantage a company has when it comes to being the first to enter the market.
-At this moment the company has no competition, but also no experience.
-Due to the lack of experience, the errors and undesirable development costs can be very high.
-There are always two sides to the coin.
+The first mover effect is the advantage a company gains by being the first to enter the market.
+The company has no competition at this moment, but no experience either.
+Due to the lack of experience, errors and development costs can be very high.
+The coin always has two sides.

 - To repeat: In this case you are an impersonator.
 This is very annoying for founders who have created a new business concept.
 Although the first mover effect is missing, you don't have to make all the mistakes yourself and see what has already proven itself in the market.
 The pioneers in this area were the Samwer brothers who founded Rocket Internet, Zalando, Hello Fresh and many other companies.
 In the beginning, they imported successful business concepts from America and raised the same model under a different name in Germany.
 In 1999 they founded the Ebay clone Alando.
 The company went on sale in March 1999 and was sold on Ebay in May for $ 43 million.
 Other founders of Alando were Max Finger, Karel Dörner and Jörg Rheinboldt.
 However, I doubt that copying business ideas is still promising.
 The Samwer brothers have also changed their strategy, and the creation of a copy cat, as this process is called in technical jargon, is no longer the focus.